poroping/terraform-provider-fortios/docs/data-sources/wanopt_profile.md

 * `log_traffic` - Enable/disable logging.
 * `port` - Single port number or port number range for CIFS.
 Only packets with a destination port number that matches this port number or range are accepted by this profile.
 * `prefer_chunking` - Select dynamic or fixed-size data chunking for WAN Optimization.
-* `protocol_opt` - Select Protocol specific optimitation or generic TCP optimization.
+* `protocol_opt` - Select protocol specific optimization or generic TCP optimization.
 * `secure_tunnel` - Enable/disable securing the WAN Opt tunnel using SSL.
 Secure and non-secure tunnels use the same TCP port (7810).
 * `status` - Enable/disable WAN Optimization.
 * `tunnel_sharing` - Tunnel sharing mode for aggressive/non-aggressive and/or interactive/non-interactive protocols.